iamkiko/bloglist-app/README.md

 - University of Helsinki for providing the Full Stack Open
 - Houston Inc for providing the Full Stack Open
 - Matti Luukainen (https://github.com/mluukkai) for curating the course
-- Joni Salmi, Mikko Saari, Alexis Toromanov and Vlad Sadretinov for their incredible help with questions and debugging.
+- Joni Salmi, Mikko Saari, Alexis Toromanoff and Vlad Sadretinov for their incredible help with questions and debugging.